Differential evolution outside the box: Discussion of results

 \subsubsection{Further discussion on the meaning of control parameter $F$}

 As mentioned in Section~\ref{sect:DE_params}, parameter $F$ has been originally thought to be within $(0,2]$.
-However, in practice only values within $(0,1]$ have been widely used.
-Results presented in this paper \textit{confirm the validity of such modification} since for majority of configurations higher settings for $F$ easily lead to 100\% infeasible solutions generated during the run.
-This has potential to unnecessarily and prematurely decrease population diversity and leads to worsening of the algorithm's performance. \textit{Thus, setting $F \in(1,2]$ is indeed rarely justified unless it is used in conjunction with other components inducing lower POIS such as very small population size, `exp' mutation or, sometimes, the maximum value of $C_r$.} All of those, however, also come at a price for the overall performance of the algorithm.
+However, in practice only values within $(0,1]$ have been used widely in practice by the community.
+Results presented in this paper \textit{confirm the validity of such empirical modification} since for majority of configurations high settings for $F$ easily lead to 100\% infeasible solutions generated during the run.
+This has potential to unnecessarily and prematurely decrease population diversity and leads to worsening of the algorithm's performance.

+\textit{Thus, setting $F \in(1,2]$ is indeed rarely justified unless it is used in conjunction with other components inducing lower POIS such as very small population size,} \texttt{exp} \textit{mutation or, sometimes, the maximum value of $C_r$.} All of those, however, also come at a price for the overall performance of the algorithm.

-\subsubsection{`Exp' and `bin' lead to two very different DE algorithms}
+\subsubsection{Exp and bin lead to two very different DE algorithms}

 Further theoretical inspection of control parameter $C_r$ shows that its meaning depends on the specific crossover logic used.
 Algorithm \ref{alg:xobin} is based on a binomial distribution according to which each design variable has probability of being exchanged exactly equal to $C_r$.
 This means that the expected value of exchanged variables during the crossover process is $C_r$.
 Conversely, if Algorithm \ref{alg:xoexp} is employed, a sequence of $m<n$ consecutive design variables has a probability to get exchanged which decreases exponentially (i.e. $(C_r)^m$ according to a geometric distribution).
 Hence, in this case, the crossover rate does not reflect the expected number of swaps.
-To tune $C_r$ to reflect a required number of exchanges one can use the method in \cite{bib:light}. \textit{Therefore, results presented in this paper about `exp' resulting in smaller POIS are perfectly in line with the discussion above}.
+To tune $C_r$ to reflect a required number of exchanges one can use the method in \cite{bib:light}.

+\textit{Therefore, results presented in this paper about} \texttt{exp} \textit{resulting in smaller POIS are perfectly in line with the discussion above}.

-\subsubsection{Collapse of some EDPOIS for the maximum value of $C_r$}
+\subsubsection{`Collapse' of some EDPOIS for the maximum value of $C_r$}